Corn and Basil Frittata

 - Add the basil, scallions, corn kernels, and cheese and mix again.

-- Bake until the top is golden and the eggs are set, 25-30 minutes.
+- Once the oven temperature has reached 350 degrees, put the pan in the oven and bake until the top is golden and the eggs are set, 25-30 minutes.
 (You'll know the eggs are set when you can move the frittata without the center jiggling.)
 Set aside to cool and serve warm, cold, or at room temperature.
 Or cover and refrigerate up to 2 days.